richardaspinall/nodejs-web-development/readme.md

 Not much NodeJS goes on in this chapter.
 We instead simply look at modifying the UI for mobile-first using Bootstrap.

-## Chapter06: Data Storage
+## Chapter07: Data Storage

 Some great concepts are covered in this chapter:

+    - Abstractions of data model implementations by subclassing
+    - Implementing data persistence using several database engines
     - Logging debugging information
     - Catching important errors
     - Using `import()` to enable runtime selection of databases to use
-    - Implementing data persistence using several database engines
     - Designing simple configuration files with YAML